OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

     :::image type="content" source="../images/power-automate-tutorial-4.png" alt-text="Excel Online (Business) option in Power Automate.":::

 7. Under **Actions**, select **Run script**.
 This action runs a script from your OneDrive on a workbook.
-If you want to use a script stored in your team's SharePoint library, you'd use the **Run script from a SharePoint library** action.
+If you want to use a script stored in your team's SharePoint library, you should use the **Run script from a SharePoint library** action.

     :::image type="content" source="../images/power-automate-tutorial-5.png" alt-text="Run script action option in Power Automate.":::